damianpereira86/api-automation-training/README.md

     - Understand the `ServiceBase` class and its usage in service models.

 5. Create a new `StoreService` extending `ServiceBase`.

-**Deliverable**:

-- Create a PR with the change, adding a short description of your setup process and addition.

----

-### **Milestone 3: Methods implementation and first test**

-**Objective**: Create service models for the **Store** service.

-1. Implement methods in `StoreService` for the following operations:
+6. Implement methods in `StoreService` for the following operations:
     - `GET /store/inventory`
     - `POST /store/order`
     - `GET /store/order/{orderId}`
     - `DELETE /store/order/{orderId}`
-2. Add request and response models where appropriate.
+7. Add request and response models where appropriate.
-3. Write the **first test** for the following main scenario:
+8. Write the **first test** for the following main scenario:
    - Create an order and validate the response (`POST /store/order`).

 **Deliverable**:

-- Create a PR with the changes adding a description of your implementation process.
+- Create a PR with the change, adding a short description of your implementation process.

 ---

-### **Milestone 4: CI/CD Pipeline**
+### **Milestone 3: CI/CD Pipeline**

 **Objective**: Configure and understand the GitHub Action to run tests on each PR and merge to `main`.